surveysolutions/docs/content/headquarters/config/docker/index.md

 Typing all those docker run parameters can be quite error prone.
 We provide a template for sample repository for running Survey Solutions with `docker-compose` in this repository <https://github.com/surveysolutions/docker-compose>.

-> While running Postgres instance in docker is viable solution, we strongly recommend to run Postgres in separate server or use "managed" solutions provided by cloud providers(i.e. Amazon RDS, Azure Database for PostgreSQL, Google Cloud SQL, etc...)
+> While running Postgres instance in docker is viable solution, we strongly recommend to run PostgreSQL in separate server or use "managed" solutions provided by cloud providers(i.e. Amazon RDS, Azure Database for PostgreSQL, Google Cloud SQL, etc...)

 ### Required configuration settings